-Equity investments differ from other types of financial assets in that they generally do not have contractual payments.
+Equity investments differ from other types of financial assets in that they generally do not have contractual pre-determined principal or interest payments.
 Distributions are typically at the discretion of whichever decision maker has control of the entity.
 However, certain types of entities have greater likelihood and predictability of cash flows than others.
-For example, private equity and debt funds are often designed to have finite lives that begin with a capital raising and investment phase, and once the portfolio is built and seasoned, investments are monetized, returns realized, and distributed to investors.
+For example, private equity and debt funds are often designed to have finite lives that begin with a capital raising and investment phase, and once the portfolio is built and seasoned, investments are monetized, returns are realized, and distributed to investors.
 Therefore, while there can be variability in timing and amounts of cash flows, distributions can be expected with some level of predictability compared to other types of equity investments (e.g., publicly traded companies).
 Private debt funds are more predictable still given that the underlying investments of the fund have contractual cash flows.
-If a large, diversified pool of such types of seasoned funds are securitized, referred to as a CFO, there can be a level of predictable cash flows that is suited to support a bond, when coupled with the overcollateralization, liquidity facilities, and other protections that are built into the structure.
+If a large, diversified pool of seasoned funds are securitized, (often in the form of a CFO), there can be a level of predictable cash flows that is suited to support a bond, when coupled with the overcollateralization, liquidity facilities, and other protections that are built into the structure.

-A regulator concern arises when features that facilitate the production of predictable cash flows are not present.
-In such a case, when there are not predictable cash flows equipped to service the debt, repayment may rely on sale or refinancing of the underlying equity investments at maturity in order to satisfy the debt.
-In that case, equity valuation risk may be the primary risk for the non-payment of the SPV-issued debt.
-If repayment predominantly relies on a point-in-time equity valuation (such as at maturity), then the substance of the risk is not consistent with what is expected of a bond on Schedule D-1.
+Regulator concerns arise when features that facilitate the production of predictable cash flows are not present.
+In such situations, when there are not predictable cash flows equipped to service the debt, repayment may rely on sale or refinancing of the underlying equity investments at maturity in order to satisfy the debt.
+In that case, equity valuation risk may be the primary risk for the non-payment of the issued debt.
+If repayment predominantly relies on a point-in-time equity valuation (such as at maturity), then the substance of the risk is not consistent with what is expected of a bond reported on Schedule D-1.

-Although the full disallowance of equity-backed debt would prevent these concerns, there is a position that there are CFO securitizations (or other investments) of well-diversified, seasoned funds for which there is compelling evidence that there will be sufficient cash distributions to amortize the debt and structure protections that minimize the residual equity exposure.
-The approach to allow such CFO securitizations/investments only works when there are appropriate safeguarding principles established, which require a relatively high standard of proof.
+Although the full disallowance of equity-backed debt would prevent these regulator concerns, there is a position that there are CFO securitizations (or other investments) of well-diversified, seasoned funds for which there is compelling evidence that there will be sufficient cash distributions to amortize the debt and structure protections that minimize the residual equity exposure.
+The approach to allow such CFO securitizations/investments to be reported as bonds only works when there are appropriate safeguarding principles established, which require a relatively high standard of proof.

-An investment for which the primary risk for non-payment is equity devaluation is not consistent with the substance-intent for what is expected to be on Schedule D-1 under the principles-based definition.
-Allowing these items to be reported on Schedule D-1 could result with the regulatory arbitrage that regulators are concerned about without any real mitigants.
+An investment for which the primary non-payment risk is equity devaluation is not consistent with the substance-intent for what is expected to be reported as a bond on Schedule D-1 under the principles-based definition.
+Allowing such investments to be reported as bonds on Schedule D-1 could result with the regulatory arbitrage that regulators are concerned about without any real mitigants.
 This could ultimately result in a situation where industry has taken on significantly more equity risk that they have historically, all while characterizing the investment as a bond exposure.
-As such, it was noted as critical that appropriate safeguards be incorporated to address this concern, which is why the small group supported a rebuttable presumption that equity-backed ABS do not qualify to be reported on Schedule D-1 unless a documented analysis supporting the predictability of cash flows is completed to overcome that presumption.
+As such, it was noted as critical that appropriate safeguards be incorporated into the principles-based bond definition to address this concern.
+This is why the guidance reflects a rebuttable presumption that equity-backed ABS do not qualify to be reported as bonds on Schedule D-1 unless a documented analysis supporting the predictability of cash flows is completed that demonstrates bond-like cashflows that supports different treatment from that presumption.